Research Shows Gas Car Ban Would Have Disproportionate Impact on U.S. Biofuels & Ag

 U.S. net farm income would decrease by up to $27 billion

-WASHINGTON (Oct.
-27, 2020) – Today, the Agricultural Retailers Association (ARA), a member of the Transportation Fairness Alliance, released a new study that analyzes the impacts of increased electric vehicle penetration on U.S. biofuels, agriculture and the economy.
+The Agricultural Retailers Association (ARA), a member of the Transportation Fairness Alliance, released a study that analyzes the impacts of increased electric vehicle penetration on U.S. biofuels, agriculture and the economy.
 Proposals to ban internal combustion engine vehicles by 2035 and 2050 served as the economic models for the study, along with a base case provided by the U.S. Energy Information Administration’s Annual Energy Outlook.

 The study found that U.S. light-duty and freight vehicle consumption of ethanol and biodiesel could decline up to 90 percent to 1.1 billion gallons and up to 61 percent to 0.8 billion gallons, respectively.

 Corn and soybean consumption could decrease by up to 2.0 billion bushels and up to 470 million bushels, respectively.
 Corn prices fall up to 50 percent to $1.74 per bushel, while soybean prices fall up to 44 percent to $4.92 per bushel.